 Gatherings of all other types of birds except poultry, galliforme and anseriforme birds are permitted (including in the Avian Influenza Prevention Zone (AIPZ)), provided that the Animal and Plant Health Agency (APHA) has been notified of the gathering at least 7 days before the event and that the gathering meets all the requirements of the general licence.

-You could be prosecuted if you don’t meet the licence conditions.
+You could be prosecuted if you do not meet the licence conditions.
 Your permission to operate under this licence could be suspended or withdrawn.

 - types and numbers of birds expected

-- purpose of the gathering - eg show, sale, racing
+- purpose of the gathering (for example, show, sale or racing)

-- your name, address and contact number, and an email address and mobile number if you have them
+- your name, address and contact phone number, and an email address and mobile number

-APHA will tell the local authority about the gathering.
+APHA will notify the local authority about the gathering on your behalf.

 Keep records for 3 months